fundcrunch-tech/api-documentation/README.md

-# Fundcrunch.Tech API
+# Fundcrunch API
-It provides wss and REST services to access various cryptocurrency exchanges public and private data streaming along with execution commands in uniform messaging format
+It provides wss and REST services to access various cryptocurrency exchanges public and private data streaming along with execution commands in uniform messaging format.

+Currently supprorted exchanges:
+'''
+binance
+'''